Sunday, March 29, 2026

 Well, nice to see you back, too.

 She had been given a tour of the underground "tunnels" outside Saigon (now Ho Chi Minh City.)
-Tunnels is a gross misnomer: These were several levels deep, with hospitals and ammo dumps and plumbing and venting and HVAC and whatnot.
-They spread out in concentric circles for 20 miles.
+Tunnels is a gross misnomer: These were several stories deep, with hospitals and ammo dumps and plumbing and venting and HVAC and whatnot.
+They spread out in concentric circles for 20 miles surrounding Saigon.
 Those underground facilities were mute testimony to the determination of the Vietnamese to prevail.
+They had nowhere else to go.
+They lived there.

 Monday, February 9, 2026